apache/wicket-site/help/index.md

 Wicket Stuff or another project, please ensure that the version you use is compatible with your Wicket version.

-You can't use Wicket 1.5.x libraries with Wicket 6.x or Wicket 7.x.
+You can't use Wicket 1.5.x libraries with Wicket 6.x, Wicket 7.x or Wicket 8.x.
 It should be safe to use a library compatible with Wicket 6.0 with
 {{site.wicket.version_60}}